 We predicted that burned sites would have higher bee abundance and richness compared to unburned sites.
-Despite overall differences in bee abundance between years and across sites, there was no significant difference in bee abundance between burned and unburned sites using either 2002 or 2003 (Tables 1, S1.
-Table 1) as the baseline year.
+Despite overall differences in bee abundance between years and across sites, there was no significant difference in bee abundance between burned and unburned sites using either 2002 or 2003 as the baseline year (Tables 1, S1.
+Table 1).
 Similarly, there were no significant differences in bee species richness between burned and unburned sites.
 In 2002, we observed a total of 1,918 individual bees with an average of 27.04 bees per sampling event and 78 total bee species.
 In 2018, with some sampling dates dropped to match the 2002 sampling schedule, we observed 639 individual bees, 8.95 bees per sampling event, and 67 bee species.
 In 2003, we observed slightly fewer bees with an overall abundance of 1,060 bees, 18.40 bees per sampling event, and 86 total bee species.
 In 2018, when matched with 2003 we observed 536 total bees, 9.24 bees per sampling event, and 61 total bee species.